Big Bang (Waltari album)

-Big Bang is the fifth studio album by the Finnish avant-garde progressive metal band Waltari, released in 1995.
+Big Bang is the third studio album by the Finnish avant-garde progressive metal band Waltari, released in 1995.

 The album produced two singles, both with promotional videos: Atmosfear and The Stage.
 These singles are two of the three Waltari compositions to reach the top 20 in the Finnish charts.
 Atmosfear peaked at 6 and The Stage at 15.
 The album itself reached a high of 7 in the national charts and was their second most successful album.

 Reception

 At sputnikmusic.com the album received 4.1 out of 5.
 Allmusic.com also rated it as 4 out of 5.
 At rateyourmusic.com one reviewer likened them to a poor imitation of Faith No More with only two songs worthy of note.
 Other reviews are more positive.
 Overall the most common vote on this site is 4 out of 5.